 Business domain Service level standard Standard reports Financial management Monthly report provided at each Board meeting based on financial performance during the preceding month and year to date.
 Income and expenditure report with analysis and narrative.
-Accreditation Where AHPRA provides support to the delivery of the accreditation function by an accreditation committee, twice yearly reports provided on delivery of the function according to the committee's terms of reference, using the Quality Framework for the Accreditation Function and the sample report guide developed through the Accreditation Liaison Group.
-Availability of scheduled reports from accrediting authorities as per the signed agreements with external entities or the terms of reference for accreditation committees.
+Accreditation Where AHPRA provides support to the delivery of the accreditation function by an accreditation committee, twice yearly reports provided on delivery of the function according to the committee's terms of reference, using the Quality Framework for the Accreditation Function and the sample report guide developed through the Accreditation Liaison Group. accreditation committees.
 Legal Legal update at end of each quarter.
 Quarterly legal update providing detail on key matters in progress and key legal advice provided.
 Legal Practice Notes to all Boards.
 Legal advices for Boards as required.
-Board Support for National and State Boards, committees and panels Timeliness .
+Board Support for National and State Boards, committees and Timeliness .
 Board, committee and panel papers available no later than 5 working days prior to the scheduled date of the meeting.
-Quarterly report Remuneration.
+Quarterly report panels Remuneration.
 Reimbursement of sitting fees and claims paid by electronic funds transfer on the agreed day each month.
 Measure will be 90% accuracy based on number of corrections to total payments made.
 Payments will be for all meetings held more that 5 days prior to the scheduled payment date.
 Quarterly report Financial Reports and Budgets.
 Financial reports and budgets delivered to National Boards and committees as per dates indicated in the tables below.
 Progress reports to National Boards Risk management Quarterly report highlighting the current risk management rating for all significant risks.
 Quarterly risk management report, including mitigating strategies for extreme and high risks within all areas of AHPRA's and Boards' operations.
 Administrative complaints and Freedom of Information handling in accordance with AHPRA policy Half yearly report of complaints lodged, detailing the total number of complaints for the profession, trends and learning.
 Quality of support services Administration of annual structured survey of quality of service support provided.
 Report on survey results Action plan to address issues raised in survey.